Is your work life adding up to what you want it to? Are you thinking, “There’s got to be more to work than this”

 - To provide constructive insights into what’s happening with work and careers.

 Frances Harré BA Soc Sci, Grad Cert Career Dev

 Max Harré MSc, MA, BSc, Dip Tch

-Work Passion Power was successfully launched to an enthusiastic group of 85 guest at the Leys Institute Library on Monday evening 4 September 2017.
+Work Passion Power was successfully launched to an enthusiastic group of 100 guests at the Leys Institute Library last September.

 To arrange author interviews or a review copy: